bouvet-apps/app-google-tag-manager/README.md

 ## Configuration

 Just add the app to your site.
 The only configuration required is setting the Container ID for Google Tag Manager.
+Optionally, a deactivating cookie can also be defined.
+If this cookie is present on the site with the specified value, it will prevent tags from being added.
+If not configured, the deactivating cookie is by default set to "com-enonic-app-google-tagmanager_disabled" with the value "true".

 ## Notes